RocketDerp/April14_2025/June10_2025/Fiction_NonFiction_popularity_mixing.md

 ## What To Do: Everything Wiki Values

 Wiki systems have edit history, progress history
-Wiki systems link topics and assocations
+Wiki systems link topics and associations
 Wiki systems favor public domain knowledge / common understanding
 Wiki systems favor translation to all world languages